The most dangerous intersections for pedestrians in Bloomington, Indiana

 A look at pedestrian crashes over time

 Bloomington's pedestrian infrastructure has changed dramatically over the past 20 years, mostly for the better.
 The B-Line opened in 2009.
 More sidewalks and more multi-use paths have been built every year.
 Intersections that were dangerous before may become safer over time.
-To illustrate crashes involving through time, here's a time lapse video of pedestrian crash hospots changing throughout the years.
+Here's historical crash data summarized in a graph.
+The low counts in the first three years may be due to an alternate collection method.
+The crash rate has often averaged about one pedestrian-involved crash per week.

 While the graph looks somewhat flat, the relative crash rate trend is expected to look a little better.
 Bloomington's population grew from about 72,000 to 80,000 during the same period.
 With facilities like the B-Line being added, it's fair to assume there's been a trend towards more walking.